 Traveling around the Delmarva Peninsula, Garrettson reports: Sunday, March 7, 1784—“Harry met me, and preached after I ended;” the next day—“as there was a degree of persecution against Harry I thought it expedient to leave him behind.”
 Six years later, 1790, on his way to Boston, Garrettson records: “The people of this circuit are amazingly fond of hearing Harry.”

 Most famous sermon: 'Barren Fig Tree'

 Harry Hosier transcended the racial consciousness of his day.
 His famous sermon, “Barren Fig Tree,” (Adams Chapel, Fairfax County, Virginia), was the first sermon preached by a Black person in America.
 Likewise his sermon in Chapeltown, Delaware, 1784, was the first sermon preached by a Black person to a white congregation.

 Garrettson writes that in Providence, Rhode Island, “Harry preached in the meeting house to more than one thousand people;” on another occasion, “Harry preached after me with much applause.”

 Hosier illustrates the point made by a late twentieth-century scholar, who declares that American Methodism “relied much less on the written word than on that which was spoken Methodist preachers...were remembered first of all for their preaching and for the spontaneous verbal responses of their congregations—the shouts, the groans, the sobs of persons brought together to express their most interior and private thoughts.”

 This content was published at UMC.org on January 11, 2023.
-The original article may be found at gcah.org.
+The original article, written by John G. McElhenney and revised by United Methodist Bishop Forrest C. Stith for the General Commission on Archives and History, may be found at gcah.org.